bhandari-sachin/group-activities/week6/week6-fepp-starter/README.md

 ### `User.create({ ... })` vs `this.create({ ... })`

 - `User.create` is explicit, works anywhere
-- `this.create` is used inside static methods; refers dynamically to the model
+- `this.create` is used inside static methods, refers dynamically to the model
 - Use `this` in statics for portability

 ### Validator import location